kozistr/pytorch_optimizer/README.rst

 Citation
 --------

 Please cite original authors of optimization algorithms.
+You can easily find it from the above table!
 If you use this software, please cite it as below.
 Or you can get from "cite this repository" button.

 ::